sipsuru/wp-downloader-android/README.md

   ```bash
   pm2 save
   ```
+> [!NOTE]
+> Saving PM2 config is not essential, but is reccomended.
+Becaus you can run the app again with a shorter command, and no need to change directories.
+For ease, just execute above command and save pm2 config too.

 - ### Use WP-Downloader
   Now that WP-Downloader is succesfully deploted to localhost, we can access it via web browser.
 Go to following location, by entering it to addressbar of any Browser.
 Be sure to use addressbar, and without any other text in addressbar other than the location bellow.